 - These sharks are parasitic.
 They often bite out a cookie-shaped hole in a much larger fish.

-- These sharks have bitten through submarines.
-They have bitten soft areas, like electrical cables and rubber sonar domes.
+- These sharks have bitten through soft areas, like electrical cables and rubber sonar domes of submarines.

 Classification and Scientific Name

 All of these sharks are members of the Dalatiidae family.
 This family is more commonly referred to as the kitefin shark family.
-They are also members of the Squaliformes includes over 125 fish species.
-Like other fish with a spine primarily made of cartilage, they are part of the Chondrichthyes order.
-They belong to the Chordate phylum order and the Animalia kingdom.
+They are also members of the Squaliformes order, which includes over 125 fish species.
+Like other fish with a spine primarily made of cartilage, they are part of the Chondrichthyes class.
+They belong to the Chordata phylum and the Animalia kingdom.

 Species